wuxingogo/WuxingogoExtension2018/README.md

 ![github](ScreenShot/BehaviourFSM.jpg "github")

-This module had been moved to https://github.com/wuxingogo/Unity-BTFsm
+This module have been moved to https://github.com/wuxingogo/Unity-BTFsm

 ####XCodeGenerateEditor: